 12. Peanut Butter Oatmeal Cookies

 These cookies are one of my favorite healthy teacher snacks – so delicious and easy to make!
 They’re usually gone within a day or two at my house.
 Recipe listed below or get a printable version in my Free Resource Library.
 After you sign up, check your email for the password and access link.

-Hope all this yumminess gives you the energy you need to make it through the day and stay healthy at school!
-If you have ideas that I should add to this list, let me know in the comments section.
+Hope all these yummy healthy teacher snacks give you the energy you need to make it through the school day!
+If you have healthy teacher snacks to add to the list, let me know in the comments section.

 Healthy Teacher Recipes